Atlas/Seaboard Comics: Dissolution

-Atlas/Seaboard offered some of the highest rates in the industry, plus return of original artwork to artists and author rights to original character creations.
+Atlas Comics Seaboard offered very competitive rates, along with the return of original artwork to artists and author rights to the original character creations.
 These perks attracted such top names as Neal Adams, Steve Ditko, Russ Heath, John Severin, Alex Toth and Wally Wood, as well as such up-and-coming talents as Howard Chaykin and Rich Buckler.

 However, the line was plagued by distribution problems which prevented the comics from reaching many regions.
-Moreover, readers quickly lost interest in the books, finding them to be obvious knock-offs of what Marvel Comics was publishing at the time; The Brute, for instance, was an obvious clone of the Hulk, while Blazing Battle Tales imitated Sgt.
+Moreover, readers quickly lost interest in the books, finding them to be obvious knock-offs of what Marvel Comics was publishing at the time; The Brute, for instance, had strong similarities to the Hulk, while Blazing Battle Tales imitated Sgt.
 Fury and his Howling Commandos.

 With the Atlas line losing money across the board and the already insufficient sales dropping, Martin Goodman dissolved the company in the fourth quarter of 1975.
 A total of 23 comics titles and five comics magazines were published before the company folded.
 No title lasted more than four issues.
 Of the characters, Chaykin's Scorpion would inspire his Dominic Fortune at Marvel and Rich Buckler's Demon Hunter would inspire his Devil-Slayer at Marvel.